barracudanetworks/ngf-automation/contrib/terraform/azure/NGF-Quickstart-SingleAvailability/README.md

 ## Deployed resources
 Following resources will be created by the template:
-- One Azure VNET with 1 subnet (for the NGF, additional subnets can be configured afterwards or added in the ARM template)
+- One Azure VNET with 3 subnets (for the NGF, frontend and backend)
-- One route table that will route all traffic for networks except for the internal networks to the NGF
+- One route table for each frontend and backend subnets that will route all traffic to the NGF including the traffic to the other internal subnet
 - One Virtual machine with a network interface and public IP

-**Note** The backend subnets and resources are *not* automatically created by the template.
-This has to be done manually after template deployment has finished.
+**Note** The frontend and backend subnets and resources are created by the template.
+Any additional subnets and configuration can be added in the template or added manually.

 ## Template Parameters
 | Parameter Name | Description
 |---|---
-password | Password for the Next Gen Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created
+password | Password for the Next Gen Admin tool location | The region for the deployment prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created